 www.triplitcafe.com (a place where travelers can find, buy, share, and discuss books about the places they visit)

 Having taught in distance education for over a decade, I also do a fair amount of writing, research, and consulting on topics associated with instructional design and e-learning readiness.
 From authoring the world's best-selling text on e-learning, the E-Learning Companion, to creating an online self-assessment of organizational readiness for e-learning, my work in distance education has offered practical challenges throughout my career.
-At George Washington University I am an Associate Professor in the completely online Educational Technology Leadership program, where I teach needs assessment, instructional design, organizational learning, and a number of related courses.
+At George Washington University I am a Professor in the completely online Educational Technology Leadership program, where I teach needs assessment, instructional design, organizational learning, and a number of related courses.
 I also teach for the International Education Program from time to time.